LHNCBC/loinc-equivalence-classes/README.txt

 UA, etc.) has its own create..._t.sql file for generating result sets.
-There is some common code in these individual files, which I would like to extract, but due to limitations with Transact-SQL (e.g. with dynamic SQL and temporary tables) it proved sufficiently difficulti and convoluted (though not impossible, I think) that I gave up after a couple of hours.
+There is some common code in these individual files, which I would like to extract, but due to limitations with Transact-SQL (e.g. with dynamic SQL and temporary tables) it proved sufficiently difficult and convoluted (though not impossible, I think) that I gave up after a couple of hours.

 The code is run in Microsoft SQL Server Management Studio, and the database server is ceb-mssql.
-I have two databases there, "relma", which is an import of the Access database in the RELMA distribution, and "plynch" which is my primary database for this work.
+I have two databases there, "relma", which is an import* of the Access database in the RELMA distribution, and "plynch" which is my primary database for this work.
 Into "plynch" I have imported from RELMA (and/or the main LOINC distributions spreadsheet) the LOINC table and the